-Abstracts to IAGS2021 must be submitted to one of the following Technical Sessions.
-Please read the description of each one before submitting your abstract.
+The Organizing Committee of IAGS2022 has defined 9 Technical Sessions (TS).
+Abstracts to IAGS2022 must be submitted to one of these Technical Sessions (TS).
+Please read the description of each one of them, before submitting your abstract.

 Chair: Carmina Jorquera, Teck Resources Ltd.